Q: Is a “special district that provides solid waste services” subject to the jurisdiction requirements in the regulation?

 Q: What is the definition of the term “break down”?
 What is the extent of the break down required for paper to be considered compostable?

+There is no regulatory definition of “break down.”
 CalRecycle uses the term break down once in the regulations in the definition of non-compostable paper.
 “Non-compostable paper includes, but is not limited to, paper that is coated in a plastic material that will not break down in the composting process.”
-The term break down means to fully break down from the original material into compost.
+The term break down was intended to mean to fully break down from the original material into compost.
 If a material does not break down into compost during the composting process it is non-compostable.
 Non-compostable paper should not be collected for composting.
 However, SB 1383 does not limit organic waste recovery to only compostable organic waste.
 The law requires the state to divert 75 percent of all organic waste from landfills into recovery activities by 2025, which includes both compostable and non-compostable materials.
 Composting is not the only method of recovery.
 There are other means of recovering organic waste, including anaerobic digestion.
-Non-compostable paper may collected and recovered with other paper material, rather than food waste and green waste, and sent to a paper recycler instead of being transformed into compost, biofuel, or electricity.
+Non-compostable paper may be collected and recovered with other paper material, rather than food waste and green waste, and sent to a paper recycler instead of being transformed into compost, biofuel, or electricity.

 Q: What is the definition of a “waste generator”?